 FluMist was developed with healthy adults and children in mind.
 It is safe and effective for healthy people aged 2-49 years old.

-FluMist is not recommended for: Adults aged 50 years and olderChildren younger than 24 monthsChildren aged less than 5 years who have asthma or episodes of wheezing in the last yearChildren or teens on long-term aspirin therapyPregnant womenPeople with: Chronic conditions (eg, heart disease, lung disease, asthma, kidney disease, liver disease, metabolic disease, blood disorders)Nerve or muscle disordersWeakened immune systemsPeople in close contact with others who have a weakened immune system
+FluMist is not recommended for: Adults aged 50 years and olderChildren younger than 24 monthsChildren aged less than 5 years who have asthma or episodes of wheezing in the last yearChildren or teens on long-term aspirin therapyPregnant womenPeople with: Chronic conditions such as heart disease, lung disease, asthma, kidney disease, liver disease, metabolic disease, and blood disordersNerve or muscle disordersWeakened immune systemsPeople in close contact with others who have a weakened immune system

 Life-threatening allergic reactions are a rare side effect.